Ph.D. Program

 - A Ph.D. student who obtained his MS from another department and/or from another university must take the four chemistry core courses (12 credits).
 Students with clear evidence of satisfying any of the core courses may replace it with an elective course.

-- Ph.D. students are required to present a seminar once during the program, and to attend all department seminars.
+- Ph.D. students are required to present a seminar once during the program typically in their fourth semester, and attend all department seminars from the first semester.

 - A written comprehensive examination in the major area of specialization must be passed on completion of the second year of enrolment.